 Ostrava-Mošnov Strategic Industrial Zone

-The Ostrava-Mošnov Strategic Industrial Zone, with an area of 200 ha and the land underneath owned by the City of Ostrava, is a unique investment opportunity for investors looking to benefit primarily from its strategic location near the international airport with connection to the highway and railway network.
+The Ostrava-Mošnov Strategic Industrial Zone (SIZ), with an area of 200 ha and the land underneath owned by the City of Ostrava, is a unique investment opportunity for investors looking to benefit primarily from its strategic location near the international airport with connection to the highway and railway network.

 The zone is located 25 kilometres south of Ostrava’s centre.
 As the metropolis of the region with more than 1.2 million inhabitants, Ostrava offers sufficient manpower capacity in the zone’s vicinity.

-Currently, a total of 6 major companies are based in the Mošnov Strategic Industrial Zone, which have already invested CZK 14.6 billion there and created almost 3,903 jobs (as of 31 December 2019).
-The companies based in the Mošnov zone include:
+Currently, a total of 7 major companies are based in the Mošnov Strategic Industrial Zone, which have already invested CZK 15.7 billion there and created almost 4,000 jobs (as of 31 December 2021).

 At this moment, 80% of the Zone is occupied.
-55.5 ha of vacant space remain for sale.
+59,5 ha of vacant space remain for sale.
 The plots are greenfield sites.

-- 2.5 ha in the eastern part next to investor C.
+- 2.6 ha in the eastern part of the Zone.

-- We offer several smaller spaces of 1–2 ha from the total 26 ha available.
-Seeing as the Zone is close to the airport building, we will closely assess the architecture of the new construction intended by those interested in purchasing a space.
+- The City of Ostrava will closely assess the architecture of the new construction intended by those interested in purchasing a space.

 All networks ready at the plots’ boundaries.

 - Gas – medium pressure: administrator: GridServices in cooperation with Innogy